reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 During Client Side Rendering React will wait for newly rendered stylesheets to load before committing the render.

-If you render this component from multiple places within your application React will only include the stylesheet once in the document
+If you render this component from multiple places within your application React will only include the stylesheet once in the document:
 ```js
 function App() {
   return <>